fingerskier/manthra/README.md

   Robert Browning

 it's hard enough to predict the past let alone the future.

+All I know is: the child is my ward and if he is not the word-of-god then I don't know what is.

 It is better to die on my feet than to live on my knees"
   Emiliano Zapata